zarathustr/OLEQs/README.md

 # OLEQs

 The Optimal Linear Estimator of Quaternion (OLEQ) and its variants, proposed by Jin Wu, Zebo Zhou et al.
-Related paper has been submitted to IEEE Transactions on Instrumentation and Measurement.
+Related paper has been submitted to IET Control Theory and Applications.